appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 Appcircle server's modules are run on Docker Engine as a container application on your system.
 All containers are run using a `compose.yaml` file which is generated after `ac-self-hosted.sh` is executed successfully explained in above steps.

-`projects/${YOUR_PROJECT}/export` path will have all exported envrionment for self-hosted Appcircle services along with `compose.yaml`.
+`projects/${YOUR_PROJECT}/export` path will have all exported environment for self-hosted Appcircle services along with `compose.yaml`.

 ```text
 projects/